Jose Gutierez Xtravaganza: Career

-Mr. Gutierez, along with his longtime dance/choreography partner Luis Camacho, was a Celebrity Grand Marshal for the 2018 San Francisco PRIDE Parade.
+Gutierez, along with his longtime dance/choreography partner Luis Camacho, was a Celebrity Grand Marshal for the 2018 San Francisco PRIDE Parade.

 Jose appeared in three episodes of the 2018 National Geographic television documentary series “The ‘90s Greatest”, commenting on Madonna’s groundbreaking 1990 Blond Ambition Tour, as well as pop and dance culture of the period.

 Jose Guiterez Xtravaganza continues to work professionally as a choreographer and dance instructor, travels internationally as an ambassador of the ballroom scene, and maintains the role of Father of the House of Xtravaganza.